hai-vr/h-view/README.md

 - Logging out `Logout()` ([API docs](https://vrchatapi.github.io/docs/api/#put-/logout))
 - Switching avatars `SelectAvatar(avatarId)` ([API docs](https://vrchatapi.github.io/docs/api/#put-/avatars/-avatarId-/select))

-Logging in will save a cookie file in the `%APPDATA%/H-View/` folder, called `hview.cookies.txt`
+Logging in will save a cookie file in the `%APPDATA%/H-View/` folder, called `hview.vrc.cookies.txt`
 - This file is used to communicate with your VRChat account.
 Do not share that file.
 - This cookie file will be loaded when you start the program.
 - To delete this cookie file, go to Costumes > Login > Logout.